MicahElliott/captain/README.md

 ## Installation

-Each developer of your code base is encouraged to install Captain.
+Each developer of your code base is encouraged to install Captain, so violations can be caught before code changes go to CI.

 1. Put the `capt` zsh script on your `path`
 1. Run the for-loop below to create any git-hooks you want